UnchartedBull/OctoDash/README.md

 No Keyboard?
 [No Problem](https://github.com/UnchartedBull/OctoDash/wiki/Setup-&-Settings#setup-without-keyboard).

 Having issues during the installation?
 Please have a look at the [Troubleshooting Guide](https://github.com/UnchartedBull/OctoDash/wiki/Troubleshooting) first.

-### Nightly Builds

-Thanks to M1dn1ghtN1nj4 nightly builds are available here: https://sites.google.com/view/m1dn1ght-3d/downloads/unofficial-octodash-builds?authuser=0.
-They should be stable, still not recommended for production.

 ## Tips and Tricks